IB-homogeneous graphs: Closing comments and open problems

+Example \ref{ex:3} shows that superpositions of IA- and MB-homogeneous structures can produce IB-homogeneous structures.
+The \Fraisse theorem for IB-homogeneous structures allows us to adapt the definition of free superposition of homogeneous structures (see for example \cite{bodirsky2015ramsey}), so that the careful enumeration of the universal homogeneous triangle-free graph in Example \ref{ex:3} becomes unnecessary.
+This motivates the following two questions. \begin{question} Is it true that the free superposition of an ultrahomogeneous structure and an MB-homogeneous structure is an IB-homogeneous structure?
+(My guess: yes, and probably easy.) \end{question}

+\begin{question} Conversely, is it true that if $M$ is an IB-homogeneous $L$-structure, then there exist reducts $M_0, M_1$ of $M$ such that $M_0$ is ultrahomogeneous and $M_1$ is MB-homogeneous?
+(My guess: no.) \end{question}

-\begin{question} Is it true that for all languages $L$ containing only one relation, every countable IB-homogeneous $L$-structure is ultrahomogeneous or MB-homogeneous?
-If not, then what is the least arity such that a single-relation language has countable IB-homogeneous structures that are not ultrahomogeneous or MB-homogeneous? \end{question}
+Finally, a question about when we can guarantee that IB=IA$\cup$MB. \begin{question} Is it true that for all languages $L$ containing only one relation, every countable IB-homogeneous $L$-structure is ultrahomogeneous or MB-homogeneous?
+If not, then what is the least arity such that a single-relation language has countable IB-homogeneous structures that are neither ultrahomogeneous nor MB-homogeneous? \end{question}

-\begin{question} Is it true that if $M$ is an IB $L$-structure, then there exists a partition of $L$ into $L_1,L_2$ such that the $L_1$-reduct of $M$ is ultrahomogeneous and the $L_2$-reduct of $M$ is MB-homogeneous? \end{question}